yatish27/yatishmehta.com/_posts/2014-04-29-ruby-one-liners.md

 describe 'reverse_sentence' do
   let(:sentence) { 'My name is Yatish' }
   let(:reverse)  { 'Yatish is name My' }
-  it 'should return the reverse of the sentence' do
+  it 'returns the reverse of the sentence' do
     expect(reverse_sentence(sentence)).to eq(reverse)
   end
 end
 {% endhighlight %}

-Ruby programming language is clean and simple.
-This makes it popular among the novice programmers.